briantwene/Colour-Generator-Project/README.md

 If you like the colour you can use `Ctrl+C` (`⌘ + C` on Mac) or right click and copy

 ## Future Plans
-I plan on improving on this project in the future.
+I plan on improving this project in the future.

 **Some things I would like to do are:**
 - Adding a copy to clipboard button